microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 | CorrelationId | Gets the correlation ID associated with the animated offsets change, previously returned by ScrollTo or ScrollBy.

-## Correlation ID

-Each programmatic scroll change is associated with a particular correlation ID number.
-That number is provided when requesting a view change with ScrollTo, ScrollBy, AddScrollVelocity, as a return value.

-That same number is then exposed in subsequent events like ScrollAnimationStarting and ScrollCompleted.
-This allows to match events with their triggering method call.

 ## ScrollingScrollCompletedEventArgs class